Peking Express (film): Plot

 Michael arranges for Kwon's son to be flown to the farm hideout.
-Complicating matters, Danielle confesses to Michael she was a spy and her late husband was a Communist.
-The arrangement for release of the hostage and train is dependent on Peking bringing Ti Shen, without the aircraft being following to Kwon's base.
-When Wong confronts Kwon about his treachery, the reporter is tortured with his hands burned with a poker.
+Danielle confesses to Michael that she was a spy and that her late husband was a communist.
+The arrangement for the release of the hostage and train is dependent on Peking bringing Ti Shen without the aircraft being following to Kwon's base.
+When Wong confronts Kwon about his treachery, he is tortured, his hands burned with a poker.
 After Ti Shen arrives, the pilot radios Peking that he will leave at dawn with Michael, but Kwon shoots and kills the pilot, reneging on the deal.

-Michael treats Wong's wounds, and tells Ti Shen his father has tried to kill his mother who has been frightened by her husband's actions and his influence over Ti Shen.
+Michael treats Wong's wounds and tells Ti Shen that his father has tried to kill his mother, who has been frightened by her husband's actions and his influence over Ti Shen.
 Kwon wants Danielle for himself, sending Michael and Father Murray back to the train.
-Li Eiu confronts her husband, stabbing Kwon, before succumbing to her own wounds.
-Before dying, she begs her son to help Michael and the others escape.
+Li Eiu confronts her husband, stabbing Kwon, and begs her son to help Michael and the others escape and then dies.

-Under guard by Father Murray, Michael brings Ti Shen with him and tries to find Danielle, who has already returned to the farmhouse.
-Michael ties up Ti Shen, returns to Kwon's base, shooting two guards and taking Danielle away.
-At the train, Wong joins two soldiers in a jeep, and throws a hand grenade, which wounds Father Murray.
+Under guard by Father Murray, Michael brings Ti Shen along and tries to find Danielle, who has already returned to the farmhouse.
+Michael binds Ti Shen and returns to Kwon's base, shooting two guards and taking Danielle away.
+At the train, Wong joins two soldiers in a jeep and throws a hand grenade, which wounds Father Murray.
 Michael returns fire with a machine gun, killing the attackers.

-As the train gathers speed, more soldiers are in pursuit, but Ti Shen decides to help Michael, firing at the soldiers but is shot.
-As he dies, he reveals where the stolen medicine shipment can be found.
-Michael, Danielle and Father Murray are finally able to make good their escape.
+As the train gathers speed, more soldiers are in pursuit, but Ti Shen helps Michael by firing at the soldiers, but he is shot.
+As he dies, he reveals the location of the stolen medicine.